Girgias/unify-typing-modes-rfc/README.md

 ## Proposal

-Make the `strict_type` declare inoperative but keep the possibility to declare it without generating any warning in the next major version of PHP (tentatively PHP 9.0).
+Make the `strict_types` declare inoperative but keep the possibility to declare it without generating any warning in the next major version of PHP (tentatively PHP 9.0).

 ## Backward Incompatible Changes

-None, as code running under the `strict_type` declare will *always* run under coercive typing rules.
+None, as code running under the `strict_types` declare will *always* run under coercive typing rules.

 ## Proposed PHP Version
 Next major version (tentatively PHP 9.0)